manoverboard/AndrewBoardman/_projects/traces.md

 date: 2018-10-07 18:06:37 +0000
 main-image: "/uploads/uploads/transparencies-1.jpg"
 project-excerpt: These are a series of ink drawings on tracing paper completed between 1994 and 1995.
-The drawings show an amalgamation of tracings of cartoons, corporate identities, and product manuals and ephemera published prior to the Second World War.
-I made these to see how some of the Jewish, Polish, German and American visual vernacular might work together assuredly and anxiously.
+The drawings show an amalgamation of my tracings of cartoons, corporate identities, and ephemera published prior to the Second World War.
 meta-description: A series of drawing on tracing paper about the collision of Jewish ephemeral culture that itself becomes ephemeral in the collision with commercial culture.